engradeelnayyar/engradeelnayyar/README.md

 ## CSS (Casecading Style Sheet)
 ### CSS Variables Declaration
  - CSS Variables are often declared in `:root` Selector in order to make them use everywhere.
- - `:root` is the highest level of selector in CSS.
+ - `:root` Selector is the highest level of selector in CSS.
 ~Resource freeCodeCamp RWD Curriculum.
 ## Java Script
 ### Java Script Concepts